awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

     UpdateLevel: minor
 ```

-For environments running Docker configuration versions 2\.9\.0 or earlier, Elastic Beanstalk never performs managed platform updates if the new platform configuration version includes a new Docker version\.
+For environments running Docker platform versions 2\.9\.0 or earlier, Elastic Beanstalk never performs managed platform updates if the new platform version includes a new Docker version\.